 When traders can't make money with trading, they write trading books.
+Even some who do make money write books.
 Consequently, there are tons of books about trading methods and systems.
-The problem: Publishers demand a minimum number of pages.
-This number usually far exceeds what the author has to tell.
-This forces him to produce hundreds of pages with large lists, tables, bloated charts, platitudes, and other filler material.
+The problem: publishers demand a minimum number of pages.
+Usually far more than the 3 needed for explaining the author's system.
+This forces him to fill the rest with platitudes, large lists, tables, charts, example trades, and other filler material.
 Fortunately, some trading books have real content inside.
-Here's a non-complete list of useful books about automated trading and its mathematical background:
+Here's a non-complete list of useful books about algorithmic trading and its mathematical background:

 Murray R. Spiegel, Larry J. Stephens: Schaum's Outline of Theory and Problems of Statistics.
 Beginner's course into probability and statistics with lots of examples.
 Work through this book and you have all basic knowledge for understanding financial math.

 Ruey S. Tsay, Analysis of Financial Time Series.
 If you read the Schaum's Outline book and hadn't had enough of mathematics, this is the hard stuff that introduces all important mathematical models of price series.

 Johann C. Lotter, Black Book of Financial Hacking / Das Börsenhackerbuch.
 Introduction to developing algorithmic trading systems and working with Zorro.

 David Aronson, Evidence-based Technical Analysis.
 Excellent, but a little elaborate book about testing trade strategies.
 A classic.

 Ernest P. Chan, Quantitative Trading.
 Insight in strategy testing and portfolio optimization with many practical advices.

 John F. Ehlers, Rocket Science for Traders.
 Trading from an engineer's perspective with signal processing methods.
 Comes with source code for all trading algorithms.